Back to blog

 Reference Architecture For An AI Wearable Product

 A production-ready architecture usually includes the wearable app or firmware layer, the mobile companion app, a consent and permissions layer, local storage, sync jobs, event ingestion, model services, analytics, admin tooling, notifications, and monitoring.
 Each layer needs a failure mode.
 What happens when Bluetooth disconnects?
 What happens when Health Connect permission is revoked?
 What happens when the model is uncertain?
 What happens when the user is offline?
+If the stack is still unsettled, use the Mobile App Technology Stack Guide to compare native, cross-platform, backend, integration, and AI architecture choices before a wearable roadmap is priced.

 The companion mobile app is often the control center.
 It handles onboarding, device pairing, permissions, user preferences, explainability, notifications, sync status, and account settings.
 The backend should avoid becoming a dumping ground for raw data.
 Store the data needed for the product, retention, debugging, and compliance, then document what is not stored.